pranavmk98/csv-split/README.md

 (4 Cores, 8 Threads) and 8GB of memory.

 `csv-split`: `0.36s user 0.36s system 170% cpu 0.428 total`

 `xsv`: `0.58s user 0.09s system 99% cpu 0.666 total`

+`csv-split` (in C): `1.16s user 0.07s system 107% cpu 1.150 total`

 ## Future Work

 Ideally, the entire CSV would not be loaded into memory at once.
-Once I learn some more about concurrency in Rust, I would like to take a stab at a more threadpool like structure, firing off a thread for each batch to process.
+Once I learn some more about concurrency in Rust, I would like to take a stab at a more threadpool-like structure, firing off a thread for each batch to process.

 Of course, PRs are always welcome :)